-These and other rapidly advancing immunotherapy treatments, currently in development, have the potential to significantly alter the treatment of cancer, not in just one cancer type but across many cancer types.
-As a result of these developments in immunotherapies, and in particular with the success of immunotherapies in the treatment of NSCLC, the Company is currently reassessing its L-DOS47 clinical program given that: (a) its target therapeutic indication, being inoperable, locally-advanced, recurrent or metastatic NSCLC, may be a good candidate to combine with the emerging best-in-class immunotherapies; and (b) leading therapeutics for such oncology applications have commonly been high revenue generators for the pharmaceutical sector.
+On May 10, 2017, the U.S. Food and Drug Administration granted accelerated approval to pembrolizumab (KEYTRUDA®, Merck and Co., Inc.) in combination with pemetrexed and carboplatin for the treatment of patients with previously untreated metastatic non-squamous non-small cell lung cancer (NSCLC).
+Approval was based on a cohort (G1) of patients enrolled in an open-label, multicenter, multi-cohort study (KEYNOTE-021).
+As a result of these developments in the treatment of NSCLC, the Company is currently reassessing its L-DOS47 clinical program given that: (a) its target therapeutic indication, being inoperable, locally-advanced, recurrent or metastatic NSCLC, may be a good candidate to combine with the emerging best-in-class immunotherapies; and (b) leading therapeutics for such oncology applications have commonly been high revenue generators for the pharmaceutical sector.

 Technological competition from pharmaceutical companies, biotechnology companies and university researchers is intense and is expected to continue to be very intense.
 Many competitors and potential competitors have substantially greater product development capabilities and financial, scientific, marketing and human resources than the Company, providing them with a competitive advantage over the Company.

-The BiphasixTM Topical Formulation System
+The Biphasix[TM] Topical Formulation System

-The BiphasixTM Topical Formulation System is a platform technology which the Company acquired and further developed for microencapsulating therapeutic compounds in multilayered, lipid-based microvesicles.
+The Biphasix[TM] Topical Formulation System is a platform technology which the Company acquired and further developed for microencapsulating therapeutic compounds in multilayered, lipid-based microvesicles.
 These microvesicles have complex structures that include a variety of compartments into which drug molecules can be integrated.
 The principal application of the technology is in the preparation of topical dosage forms for the dermal (into the skin) or mucosal (into the mucosal tissues) delivery of large molecular weight drug compounds.